 Now, everytime you recieve a new email, you will see a nice cool looking notification.
 No need to check your email like every minute.

 Since, this is a new facility being provided by Ubuntu 9.04, gm-notify will not work on any version of Ubuntu prior to 9.04 or for that matter any other Linux distribution.
-To install Ubuntu 9.04 and set it up the way you want to, read our guide on the topic.

 What other applications do you guys use for email notifications ?
 Let us know in the comments.